Call us FREE today

 What is Considered Major Structural Damage?

-Major structural damage is any damage that poses a serious risk to the safety of the property or its occupants.
-This can include issues such as:
+Major structural damage refers to any issue that poses a significant risk to the safety and stability of a property or its occupants.
+Common types of structural damage include:

-Structural cracks: Cracks in the foundation or walls can indicate serious structural issues.
+• Structural Cracks: Cracks in the foundation or walls often signal underlying structural problems that need immediate attention.

 If you believe that your property has suffered from structural defects, you may be entitled to compensation.
 The first step is to have a professional surveyor assess the property to determine the extent of the damage.